poissonconsulting/tuv-x/docs/source/api/cross_sections.rst

 section for one or more chemical reactions.

 The cross sections used by ``tuv-x`` are specified by the configuration.
-See :ref:`configuration-cross-section` for more information.
+See :ref:`configuration-cross-sections` for more information.
 Each cross section is built by the :f:mod:`tuvx_cross_section_factory` and stored in the :f:type:`~tuvx_cross_section_warehouse/cross_section_warehouse_t`.